Stan Grant (Wiradjuri elder): Personal

 His father was Cecil, who served in the 9th Division in Tobruk.

 Grant married Betty Cameron, whose family came from Gunnedah Hill, near Coonabarabran.
 After marrying, they lived in a broken car in the Aboriginal reserve near Griffith.
 The couple have several children and many grandchildren.
 They include the noted journalist, Stan Grant and his daughter, the radio presenter Lowanna Grant.

 The couple live near Narrandera, at the southern end of Wiradjuri country.

 Grant Jnr. recalls the family frequently living in modest huts on the outskirts of towns in country NSW, the family frequently moving so Grant senior could find work.

 In May 2017, the son interviewed his father to commemorate the 50th anniversary of the 1967 referendum to alter the Constitution of Australia to recognise Aboriginal people.
 The father discussed how he experienced overt racism as a young man:

+Racism was in your face.
+I was called nigger, boong, coon, abbo, blackie, you name it, I copped it all the time.
+You couldn't own a block of land, you couldn't own a house, you had to rent one.
+You couldn't be out late at night, you had to [be] gone by sundown from the street.
+There were many, many, things we couldn't do.

 Yet, he later noted differences in how people treated him:

+In 69-70 there I noticed there were some changes being made.
+The racism that was in our face, wasn't there, it was behind us a bit, it was more of an undercurrent.
+It gave us the right to be citizens, in our country that was ours in the first place.